sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 In less than 5-10 minutes, you can build and test your Hello World App to get a feel for unlocked packages.
 The only precondition is that you have a Salesforce DX environment set up with Salesforce CLI and that you have enabled Dev Hub and Unlocked Packages in your Dev Hub Org.

-If you haven’t done it already, refer to this [documentation](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_intro.htm) for setting up De Hub and Packaging.
+If you haven’t done it already, refer to this [documentation](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_intro.htm) for setting up the Dev Hub and Packaging.

 Follow these simple steps and you have for yourself a package!